 -Screening for sleep-related breathing disorders when polysomnography is unavailable

 -Validated (Archives of Otolaryngology – Head and Neck Surgery 2007)

-- Published validity data (Archives of Otolaryngology - Head and Neck Surgery 2007) suggesting that the SRBD scale predicts hyperactivity and sleepiness in children with sleep apnea and response to treatment - as well or better than do laboratory-based sleep studies
+-Predicts hyperactivity and sleepiness in children with sleep apnea as well or better than laboratory-based sleep studies

 -Predicts treatment responses as well or better than laboratory-based sleep studies

 Background:Obstructive sleep-related breathing disorders (SRBDs), such as obstructive sleep apnea, are common but usually undiagnosed among children.
 Methods to help identify SRBDs, or screen for high risk for SRBDs, without the expense of polysomnography could greatly facilitate clinical and epidemiological research.
 University of Michigan researchers have developed a questionnaire that can assist in screening for symptoms of pediatric sleep disorders, including sleep-related breathing disorders, such as obstructive sleep apnea.
 The parent-completed Pediatric Sleep Questionnaire contains items that comprise two component scales for SRBDs and restless legs/periodic leg movements.
 These scales were designed and validated for use in research on these childhood sleep disorders.
 A publication in Sleep Medicine in 2000, along with another in Archives of Otolaryngology -- Head & Neck Surgery in 2007, provided validity and reliability data for the SRBD scale.